Fall And Winter Garden Helper: Planting Times And Zones

 Keeping in mind that weather can be unpredictable, we can still have a good harvest in fall if we break down the hardiness and maturing dates of the crops we want to grow.
 We can do that by breaking it down into two simple groups.

 Second is the Short Term Crops, which simply means they are the plants to can be easily killed by frost.
 Your zone may still allow for time to grow many short term crops but you may have to be prepared to help protect them or harvest them early.
-Examples of shot term crops are things like beans, cantaloupes, corn, cucumbers, eggplants, okra, peas, peppers, Irish potatoes, sweet potatoes, squash, tomatoes and watermelons.
+Examples of short term crops are things like beans, cantaloupes, corn, cucumbers, eggplants, okra, peas, peppers, Irish potatoes, sweet potatoes, squash, tomatoes, and watermelons.

 Maturing Dates In Three Simple Categories

 Knowing the maturing dates for your vegetables can also help you to understand how long each crop will take before it is ready to begin harvesting.
-This of course will depend on the weather as well, but we can break those maturing dates into three simple categories.
+This, of course, will depend on the weather as well, but we can break those maturing dates into three simple categories.

 There is the quick veggies that don't take long to grow what so ever, the moderate and the slow that takes much more time before they are mature enough to harvest.

-First we have the Quick Crops which will mature within (30 – 60 days) Examples of this group are beets. bush beans, leaf lettuce, mustard, radishes, spinach, summer squash and turnips.
+First, we have the Quick Crops which will mature within (30 – 60 days) Examples of this group are beets. bush beans, leaf lettuce, mustard, radishes, spinach, summer squash, and turnips.

-The Moderate Crops which will mature within (60 – 80 days) are broccoli, Chinese cabbage, carrots, cucumbers, corn, green onions, kohlrabi, lima bush beans, okra, parsley, peppers and cherry tomatoes.
+The Moderate Crops which will mature within (60 – 80 days) are broccoli, Chinese cabbage, carrots, cucumbers, corn, green onions, kohlrabi, lima bush beans, okra, parsley, peppers, and cherry tomatoes.